 |CBS||[Cloud Block Storage](https://cloud.tencent.com/document/product/439/6329||This refers to distributed block storage independently developed by Tencent Cloud and called Could Storage for short.
 For more information, please see CBS Product Overview.
 It includes cloud disk purchased with CVM and elastic cloud disk purchased independently.|

 |Elastic cloud block storage||Elastic Cloud Block Storage||A cloud disk, also known as elastic cloud disk, that is not purchased along with a CVM (purchased separately), with an independent lifecycle (billing cycle).
 It can be mounted and unmounted to different CVMs (cannot be mounted simultaneously on multiple CVMs).|

 |Snapshot||Cloud Disk Snapshot||Used to save a copy of a cloud disk at a certain point.
 You can use the snapshot to restore the cloud disk to the point when the snapshot was created|

 Limit and Offset

-These parameters are used to control paging.
+These parameters are used for paging control.
 "Limit" indicates the maximum number of entries returned at a time, and "Offset" is the offset value.
-For the results in a list format, if the number of entries exceeds the "Limit" value, the number of returned values will be limited to the "Limit" value.
+If the number of results exceeds the Limit, the number of returned results equals the value of Limit.